pulibrary/command_line_curriculum/sec6/head.md

 ```bash
 head [ -count ] [ file ]
 ```
 where count is the number of lines from the top of the program to display.
 If no count is given, the default value is 10.
-When no file is specified is specified, the input comes from standard input.
+When no file is specified, the input comes from standard input.

 Example usage: